aappddeevv/sbt-unify-scalajs-output-artifact-name/README.md

 # Set the output scala.js artifact name

-Set the fast, full and test scala.js output artficact name to the same value.
+Set the fast, full and test scala.js output artifact name to the same value.

 To use, add the following: